stefanom/fably/README.md

 * high quality text-to-speech services are computational expensive and OpenAI greatly limits the number of concurrent requests coming from the same organization (3 in one minute, at the time of writing).
 This means that we can't just fire new TTS requests each time we get a new paragraph: we need to gate the number of concurrent TTS requests in flight.

 Luckily for us, high quality TTS audio is generally well enunciated and that takes time to play back.
 This give us plenty of time to obtain a new paragraph and send it off to the TSS service before the previous one has finished playing.
 This gives the listener the perception of a quick response and no pauses between paragraphs, even if the components of the audio stream are being assembled in flight behind the scenes.

+# Roadmap

+## Short term

+* make the query guard system more sophisticated
+* look into ways to make the stories more divergent

+## Longer term

+* get it to work with other RPI sound cards
+* get it to work on ESP32-based boards
+* get it to work with other APIs
+* get it to work with models hosted on the local network